jtallison/ddem-sound-design/content/Sound-design/Unit4_Recording_Audio/index.md

 In general, the best way to avoid clipping is to make sure nothing is too loud.
 When mixing a red notification light will appear on the mixing console for the main output channel to indicate clipping.
 When mixing the audio care should be taken to make sure nothing is too loud.
 A simple fix is to lower the main output volume.
 Another option is to find the offending portion of audio and make it softer to remove the clipping.
 Depending on the context of the music however this may be difficult as it can alter the balance between the various sound sources.

 Another way to avoid clipping is with the use of a limiter.
 A limiter is an audio effect that will limit the dynamic range of a sound source, keeping it from becoming too loud.
 While quick and easy, this could reduce the total dynamic range of the track which may not be desired.
 To do this in Studio One, place a limiter effect on the post section of the main output.
 This is the final section before the audio is sent to the speakers, so it will encompass the whole mix equally.
 Set the preset to 0 dB and then the audio will never pass 0dB, and cannot clip.

+## Practice: connecting a microphone to your computer

+Lets go through the steps needed to get your microphone talking to your computer.
+You will need Studio One 6 installed on the device, an audio interface, an XLR cable, USB cable, and a microphone.

+1. connect your interface to the computer using the included USB cable.
+Some interfaces will also need power, and will come with a power supply.
+Plug in and turn on the device if your interface needs external power.
+2. If you interface has any drivers, install those.
+3. Open Studio One 6 and look in the middle of the opening screen, under the setup section.
+Here you will see the audio interface that StudioOne is using.
+If it is the one you original connected in step 1, then proceed to step 6. if not, proceed to step 4.
+4. Click on Configure Audio Device and click on the dropdown menu in the window that appears.
+5. Select your device from the list.
+If you device does not appear here, make sure that it is connected to the computer and powered on, and double check the drivers are up-to-date.
+If those steps do not work, you may need to restart your computer for it to see the updated information.
+6. Once you have selected the desired audio interface, Studio One will use this external box for its audio input and output.
+The normal headphone outlet on your computer will not work, you will have to adjust the volumes using the audio interface controls instead.
+7. Open a new session and create a new audio track.
+Set the track input to whatever the first input on your interface is (usually 1 or Left) using the dropdown menu on the track.
+8. Connect your microphone to the interface using the XLR

 ## The Edit Window